celery/billiard/Doc/library/multiprocessing.rst

 Demonstration of how to create and use customized managers and proxies:

 .. literalinclude:: ../includes/mp_newtype.py
+   :language: python3

 Using :class:`Pool`:

 .. literalinclude:: ../includes/mp_pool.py
+   :language: python3

 Synchronization types like locks, conditions and queues:

 .. literalinclude:: ../includes/mp_synchronize.py
+   :language: python3

-An showing how to use queues to feed tasks to a collection of worker process and collect the results:
+An example showing how to use queues to feed tasks to a collection of worker processes and collect the results:

 .. literalinclude:: ../includes/mp_workers.py

-An example of how a pool of worker processes can each run a :class:`SimpleHTTPServer.HttpServer` instance while sharing a single listening socket.
+An example of how a pool of worker processes can each run a :class:`~http.server.SimpleHTTPRequestHandler` instance while sharing a single listening socket.

 .. literalinclude:: ../includes/mp_webserver.py